 See the previous 1.2 changelog.

-We are changing our approach for reviewing the sound of headphones.
-We will stop trying to say which headphones sound better overall.
-Instead, our goal is now to describe what the headphones sound like, so you can find which one matches your own preferences.
+We're changing our approach for reviewing headphones' sound.
+We'll stop trying to say which headphones sound better overall.
+Instead, our goal is now to describe what the headphones sound like, so you can find which one matches your preferences.

 To that end, we did the following: